auladhimel/droneZilla-drone-buying-server-side/README.md

 # DroneZilla
-"DroneZilla" Web Application is for saling most trending drone in online platform.
+"DroneZilla" Web Application is for buying most trending drone in online platform.
 User can buy their desire drone from here.
 They can check there order list.
 Admin can check all the orders and can manage them.

 This git code is for server side of the project.